Beth A. Viola

 In addition to her domestic policy work, Ms. Viola has guided clients through major international climate negotiations, including United Nations Framework Convention on Climate Change (UNFCCC) meetings and development of the Paris Agreement, as well as Arctic climate issues and the Arctic Council.
 She frequently speaks on domestic and international energy and climate issues and has been quoted extensively in the media.

-Previously, Ms. Viola served as a senior advisor to the White House Council on Environmental Quality.
+During the Clinton Administration, Ms. Viola served as a senior advisor to the White House Council on Environmental Quality.
 In this role, she advised the president, vice president and senior government officials on environmental and energy issues, concentrating on climate change, natural resources and smart growth.
 She was also the primary White House liaison on these issues to elected officials, industry, environmental, religious and labor leaders, as well as the media.

 Ms. Viola was one of Vice President Al Gore's chief environmental advisors in the White House and later during his presidential campaign.
 She also served as a senior advisor for energy and environmental policy for then-Sen. John Kerry's presidential campaign in both the primary and general election.
 Ms. Viola later served as a facilitator for climate change discussions at the Clinton Global Initiative.